 The Stoa sees in the Logos a dormant origin and the rational principle of an ordered cosmos, from which all activity proceeds.
 The Logos created both the causality and a kind of karmic connections.
 The Logos can be found as the logos spermatikos (reason nucleus) in every being.

 An important cult was also Delphi with his oracle.
-The Greek mysteries slowly spread to Rome.
-In Italy, the first Visconti tarot cards were published around 1450.
+The greek mysteries slowly spread to Rome.
+Much later in Italy, the first Visconti tarot cards were published around 1450.

 Dionysius divided the Mysteries into the three classes of cleansing, mystery, and perfection.
 (P. Dionysos Areopagus: de Eccles, Hierarch, Cap.)